White Star - By Jim Critchlow

 "Okay, so these are actually pictures of people from the Titanic.
 My wife and I were at that flea market that they have over on Main Street, you know the one?"

 -I let people talk about the flea market (Every city has one).

-"Yeah well they're themed every week.
+"Yeah well, they're themed every week.
 Like one week's "war artefacts" and another week's "nostalgia".
 Well this weeks' theme was "crap" apparently.
 You should have seen the junk!
-However, there was this guy who's great grandfather, or his great, great grandfather, I can't remember which, had apparently been on the Titanic and had survived.
+However, there was this guy whose great grandfather, or his great, great grandfather, I can't remember which, had apparently been on the Titanic and had survived.
 Anyway, he became obsessed with the Titanic and started collecting photographs, and wrote things on the back and so on."